appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 ## Configure the Tabs

+*Example:* Suppose you want to create tabs for a multi-step form.
+In the first tab, users can provide their basic information, while in the second tab, they can input their personal details.

-1. Drop a Tab Widget and rename the tabs to `Basic Info`, and `Personal Info`.
+1. Make changes to the Tab widget according to your requirements, like renaming the tabs to `Basic Info`, and `Personal Info`.

-2. On the `Basic Info` tab add a Button widget to allow users to move to the next tab, and set its **onClick** event to:
+2. On the `Basic Info` tab add a Button widget to allow users to move to the next tab, enable *JS* for the **onClick** event and add:

 ```js
 {{storeValue('defaulttab', 'Personal Info');}}
 ```

-3. Similarly, on the `Personal Info` tab, add a new button widget that allows users to go back to the previous tab, and set its **onClick** event to:
+3. Similarly, on the `Personal Info` tab, add a new Button widget that allows users to go back to the previous tab, enable *JS* for the **onClick** event and add:

 ```js
 {{storeValue('defaulttab', 'Basic Info');}}
 ```

-You can use the [storeValue](/reference/appsmith-framework/widget-actions/store-value) action for both previous and next buttons, and set the key for the stored value to be the same as the name of the Tabs.
+You can use the [storeValue](/reference/appsmith-framework/widget-actions/store-value) action for both the previous and next buttons, and set the key for the stored value to be the same as the name of the Tabs.

 4. In the **Default Tab** property of the Tabs widget, add the following code: